darwin/simverse/readme.md

 #### How do I customize build/runtime parameters for individual docker containers?

 > By customizing your recipe before adding a node or globally via env variables.
 See [`_defaults.sh`](_defaults.sh).
+> For example you can set different `DEFAULT_LND_REPO_PATH` before each `add lnd ...` command.
+This would tweak effective config for following lnd nodes.
+Read the [`cookbook.sh`](recipes/cookbook/cookbook.sh) bash script for better understanding.

 #### How do I rebuild everything from scratch?